jaspervdj/hstyle/README.markdown

 Customizing
 -----------

+Apart from an executable, the cabal file also provides a library, which can be used to customize `hstyle`.

 1. Implement your own rules, or use existing ones.
 2. Write a small program using `HStyle.Main.mainWith`, supplying your custom ruleset.